CodingPythonMan/Mp4ToGIFMan/README.md

 ## Stack
 - C# (.Net Framework 4.7.2), SharpAVI (2.2.1)

-## About
+## Period

-1. Period : 2022-05-20 ~ present
+- 2022-05-20 ~ present

-2. Difficulties
+## Difficulties
 - Openv and directX were not used because they would force clients to install additional programs.
 - SharpAVI 3.0.0 used version 2.2.1 because it was difficult to use due to the absence of examples and manuals.

-3. Result
+## Result
 - be able to record on the screen.